russitto/fastify-jwt/README.md

 * `maxAge`: the maximum allowed age for tokens to still be valid.
 It is expressed in seconds or a string describing a time span [zeit/ms](https://github.com/zeit/ms).
 Eg: `1000`, `"2 days"`, `"10h"`, `"7d"`.
 A numeric value is interpreted as a seconds count.
 If you use a string be sure you provide the time units (days, hours, etc), otherwise milliseconds unit is used by default (`"120"` is equal to `"120ms"`).
 * `clockTimestamp`: the time in seconds that should be used as the current time for all necessary comparisons.
 * `bearerPrefix`: (default: true) if false does not use 'Bearer ' token prefix.
+* `bearerOptional`: (default: false) if true the use of 'Bearer ' token prefix is optional.
+Bear in mind that if `bearerPrefix` is false, you can't use `bearerOptional`.

 ### fastify.jwt.secret
 For your convenience, the `secret` you specify during `.register` is made available via `fastify.jwt.secret`. `request.jwtVerify()` and `reply.jwtSign()` will wrap non-function secrets in a callback function. `request.jwtVerify()` and `reply.jwtSign()` use an asynchronous waterfall method to retrieve your secret.
 It's recommended that your use these methods if your `secret` method is asynchronous.